whyboris/JSON-i18n-Editor/README.md

 The structure of `en.json` is taken as authority on which keys must be present.

+## Recommended workflow

+1. Create the source-of-truth original `en.json` file.
+2. Use an automated system to translate all text into `de.json`
+3. Use **JSON i18n Editor** to fix the automated translateion

 ## Technology

 **JSON i18n Editor** is built with: